nuuuwan/news_lk3_data/README.md

 The Japanese government today officially announced the release of funds for the resumption of development projects undertaken in Sri Lanka.

-A special press conference to officially announce the release of funds for restarting the projects, following the signing the agreement with the Official Creditors Committee, was held today (24 ) at the Auditorium of the Ministry of Finance.
+A special press conference to officially announce the release of funds for restarting the projects was held today (24) at the Auditorium of the Ministry of Finance.

-The press conference was attended by Mr. Misukoshi Hideyaki, Ambassador of Japan, Mr. Tetsuya Yamada, Head of JICA Sri Lanka Office, and Mr. Mahinda Siriwardena, Secretary of the Ministry of Finance.

-A Japanese delegation visiting Sri Lanka recently had lauded the successful completion of the country’s debt restructuring process, noting that it has paved the way for the resumption of Japanese Official Development Assistance (ODA) projects.
+The official announcement of Dr. TANAKA Akihiko, President of Japan International Cooperation Agency (JICA) on the resumption of the disbursement was handed over to Mr. K.M.
+Mahinda Siriwardana, Secretary to the Treasury and the Ministry of Finance, Economic Stabilization and National Policies, by Ms. IDE Yuri, Senior Representative of the JICA Sri Lanka Office.

 ...